Industries

 Where we work.

-We help mid-market companies rewire how they operate with AI.
-We do our best work where the software is brittle, the workflow is manual, and the business cannot wait a year for transformation theater.
+We help mid-market companies replace brittle, rented systems with software they own.
+We do our best work where the software is old, the workflow is manual, and waiting another year is expensive.

 Generalists with a point of view.